 Supply levels have been higher than in previous years at this time of year.
 Buyers have a greater advantage, and sellers have less power in negotiations.

 Prices of new homes have been falling.
 Based on economic fundamentals and slow pre-sales, they are unlikely to rise in the medium term.
+In fact, some developer projects have been cancelled.
+In September, Wesgroup cancelled its 204-unit luxury development in the River District.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes